AmirFARES/OnyxData_DataDNA_Spotify2023_Challenge/README.md

 ### Key Objectives 🎯

-- **Visualize Progress**: Track and portray Apple's progress toward carbon neutrality with dynamic visualizations.
-- **Highlight Reductions**: Emphasize significant reductions in greenhouse gas emissions compared to the 2015 baseline.
-- **Journalistic Narrative**: Craft a narrative that immerses the audience in Apple's sustainability journey.
-- **Raise Awareness**: Inform and educate a wide audience about corporate sustainability's impact.
-- **Inspire Action**: Motivate individuals, businesses, and policymakers to reduce carbon emissions.
-- **Transparency**: Ensure data accuracy and transparency to make informed decisions.

-## Data Sources 📊

-### Key Objectives 🎯

 For this challenge, we strived to meet the criteria set forth by the organizers:

 - **Visual Design**: We placed a strong emphasis on effectively visualizing the data, ensuring that our visual representations are engaging, informative, and easy to comprehend.